random-mdn/random-mdn-bot/README.md

-# random-mdn-serverless
+# random-mdn-bot

-Serverless functions tweeting/sending/... random MDN articles
+A bot that posts random MDN articles

 ## Setup

 ```
 # clone the repo and get the source code
-$ git clone git@github.com:random-mdn/random-mdn-serverless.git
+$ git clone git@github.com:random-mdn/random-mdn-bot.git

 # install dependencies
 $ npm install

+# setup env
+$ cp .env.example .env

 # that's it. :)
 ```

 ## Structure

-The project uses [the Serverless Framework](https://serverless.com/) and currently includes one function to run every six hours.
+The project uses [GitHub Actions](https://docs.github.com/actions) to run a [Node.js](https://nodejs.org/) function every six hours.

-### `tweet` – scheduled function (every 4 hours)

-The tweet function reads out the MDN sitemap, parses it and tweets the found article.
+The function reads out the MDN sitemap, parses it and posts the found article to [Bluesky](https://bsky.app/profile/random-mdn.bsky.social).

 ## Local development

-To run the function that powers the endpoint you can run `npm run dev` inside of the project and it should execute the function locally.
+To run the function you can run `npm run dev` inside of the project and it should execute the function locally.

 It should look as follows: